 IAR Embedded Workbench for Arm delivers support for the latest C11 and C++14 language standards.
 But how to make use of these standards?
-Explore its capabilities in this article with an example project included.
+Explore its capabilities in this article.

 The C language standard ISO/IEC 9899:2012 and C++ standard ISO/IEC 14882:2015 or just better C11 and C++14 have been around for a while.
 Support for these standards is available from version 8.10 of IAR Embedded Workbench for Arm.